undisbeliever/terrific-audio-driver/docs/bytecode-assembly-syntax.md

  * `<duration>` - duration of the instruction in ticks

  * `<ko>` - key-off flag
-    * `keyoff` - send a key-off event after the instruction has finished
+    * `keyoff` - send a key-off event while the instruction is sleeping
-        * One tick will be subtracted from the *duration* and used for the key-off event.
     * `slur_next`, `sn` or `no_keyoff` - do not send a key-off event at the end of the instruction.
-        * Used to extend the length of a note beyond the limits of an instruction
         * Used to slur the current note with the next note.
+        * Used to change a setting in the middle of a note.

  * `<volume>` - Channel volume (0 to 255)